 The largest part of each school district's general fund budget is used to pay salaries and benefits of certificated (credentialed teachers) and classified (non-instructional) employees.
 Any changes in salaries and benefits from one year to the next are generally based on changes in staffing levels, negotiated salary increases, and the overall cost of employee benefits.
-As of the 2011-12 Estimated Actuals, the District estimates that it will expend approximately \$209 million in salaries and benefits, or approximately 75% of its total expenditures.
-The 2012-13 District Budget estimates that the District will expend approximately \$206 million in salaries and benefits or approximately 77% of its total expenditures in fiscal year 2012-13.
+As of the Second Interim Report, the District estimates that it will expend approximately \$212 million in salaries and benefits, or approximately 72% of its expenditures.